MyScript/myscript-common-element/README.md

 myscript-common-element is a web component that can be used in every web application to bring handwriting recognition and conversion.
 It integrates all you need:
 * Signal capture,
-* Nice digital ink rendering,
+* Digital ink rendering,
 * Rich editing gestures,
 * Conversion,
 * Import,
 * Exports.

-By configuration mathematical and text content can be recognized.
+Both math and text can be recognized, you just have to define the appropriate configuration settings.

-If you are unfamiliar with webcomponents and Polymer please use [MyScriptJS](https://github.com/MyScript/MyScriptJS) or [myscript-math-web](https://github.com/MyScript/myscript-math-web) and [myscript-text-web](https://github.com/MyScript/myscript-text-web).
+If you are not familiar with webcomponents and Polymer, please use [MyScriptJS](https://github.com/MyScript/MyScriptJS) or [myscript-math-web](https://github.com/MyScript/myscript-math-web) and [myscript-text-web](https://github.com/MyScript/myscript-text-web).

 ## Getting started